alvanportfolio/midi-gen/docs/project-details.md

 ## Project Overview

 This project is a plugin-based MIDI generator system that integrates with a custom piano roll GUI.
-The system allows users to generate MIDI notes using various algorithms encapsulated in plugins, visualize them on a piano roll, play them back, and export them to MIDI files.
+The system allows users to generate MIDI notes using various algorithms encapsulated in plugins, visualize them on a piano roll, play them back with FluidSynth audio engine, and export them to standard MIDI files.

 ## System Architecture